maple-labs/maple-docs/technical-resources/loans/refinancing.md

 ### `acceptNewTerms()`

-This function is called the other party, the Lender, through the `Loan Manager` in Fixed-Term and the Borrower in Open-Term.
+This function is called the other party, the Lender, through the `Loan Manager`, in Fixed-Term and the Borrower in Open-Term.
 In the call, the same parameters are passed to agree to the terms, the smart contract address of the Refinancer and the array of ABI-encoded function calls.

 This function calculates the hash again (`keccak256(abi.encode(refinancer_, calls_))`) and compares it with the hash that was added to storage when `proposeNewTerms()` was called.